-On the hobbyDB Database, Subjects are the basis for all of the interconnection on the site.
-The concept of a "Subject" is something that cannot be owned by an average collector, think characters like Batman or Buzz Lightyear, companies like Mattel or Hard Rock Cafe, and even actors and film franchises like Chris Pratt or The Avengers.
+Subjects are the basis for all of the interconnection within the hobbyDB database.
+The concept of a "Subject" is something that cannot be owned by an average collector, think characters like Batman or Buzz Lightyear, companies like Mattel or Hard Rock Cafe, and actors and film franchises like Chris Pratt or The Avengers.

-Collectibles (the stuff you as a collector actually own) can be connected to these related subjects to make the database easy to browse and search.
-As an example, the Marvel Subject page will show all Database Items associated with Marvel, from Pez dispensers, comics to model cars and everything in between.
-Also listed on these subject pages are other subjects also related to Marvel, like Actors, Artists, Characters, Films, Games, and more.
+Collectibles (the stuff you, a collector, actually own) can be connected to these related subjects to make the database easy to browse and search.
+As an example, the Marvel Subject page will show all Database Items associated with Marvel, from Pez dispensers, to comics, to model cars, and everything in between.
+Other related Subjects are listed on Subject pages so the Marvel Subject lists their various franchises, artists, characters, individual films, games, and more.

-Subjects are the glue that binds the hobbyDB database together and make it easy for collectors of all kinds to find collectibles based on the way they collect - by Actor, Brand, Character, Series, and so on.
-This is why it is important that subjects are created and added to carefully in order to maintain the collector-centric organization and searchability of the database.
+Subjects are the glue that binds the database together and makes it easy for collectors of all kinds to find collectibles based on the way they collect — by actor, brand, character, series, and so on.
+This is why it's important for Subjects to be created and added to carefully to maintain the collector-centric organization and searchability of the database.

 - Searchable on the site.